AP VoteCast: Pennsylvania voters sour on state of nation

 ON THE ISSUES

-The coronavirus pandemic was top of mind for many voters in Pennsylvania.
-Forty-two percent said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 29% saying it ranked at the top.
+Voters also considered the economy a major issue, with about 3 in 10 saying it ranked at the top.

-Eight percent named health care, 7% named racism and 4% named law enforcement.
+Nearly 1 in 10 named health care, nearly 1 in 10 named racism and less than 1 in 10 named law enforcement.

+Marjorie Mulvey said she voted for Trump because she admires everything he has done for the country and the stand that Republicans have taken against abortion.

+“We’ve been praying a lot,” said the 91-year-old from Harmony, Pennsylvania.
+“We’ve been committing it to the Lord.
+God is the one that puts our leaders up or down.”

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 42% described economic conditions in the U.S. as excellent or good, and 57% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation’s economy.
+Overall, 4 in 10 described economic conditions in the U.S. as excellent or good, and nearly 6 in 10 called them not so good or poor.

+Trump has seized upon Biden’s comments in a presidential debate that the former vice president wants to phase out fossil fuels, a possible hit to natural gas companies in the state.
+Trump has also said that the damage to lives and livelihoods from strict lockdowns to stop the virus are more damaging than the virus itself.

 STAYING AT HOME

-Among registered voters who chose not to cast a ballot in Pennsylvania, 26% said that was because they don't like the candidates, 26% said they don't like politics generally and 11% said they don't know enough about the candidates' positions.
+Among registered voters who chose not to cast a ballot in Pennsylvania, about one quarter said that was because they don’t like the candidates, another quarter said they don’t like politics generally and about 1 in 10 said their vote doesn’t matter.

-In Pennsylvania, 59% of nonvoters were younger than 45 and 71% did not have a college degree.
+In Pennsylvania, nearly 6 in 10 of nonvoters were younger than 45 and 7 in 10 did not have a college degree.

 ———

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 4,120 voters in Pennsylvania was conducted for eight days, concluding as polls closed.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 4,134 voters in Pennsylvania was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 1.8 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: